 Knee guards protect your knees from crashes and other impacts encountered on the track or trail.
 See our Dirt Bike Knee Guards page for all available options.

 Cornering is one of the hardest skills to master on a dirt bike.
 Drop your foot and glide around that curve but then your foot grabs a piece of track.
 A knee brace could be the difference between riding through it or surgery.

 A knee brace is designed to prevent or reduce the severity of knee injuries.
 Additionally, a brace helps provide stability and limit movement for weak or injured knees.
 See our Motocross Knee Braces page for all available options.

 More than two dozen bones make up your feet and ankles.
 These bones keep you upright and allow you to run or walk.
 Unfortunately, their design does not include taking the brunt of an impact a 400 pound dirt bike brings.
 Your leg often acts as a kickstand to prevent a fall and your ankle takes much of the pressure.

-Motocross Ankle SupportThere are more than two dozen bones that make up your feet and ankles.
-Those bones are not designed to take on the impact riding a 400lb dirt bike can bring.
-Your leg often acts as a kickstand to prevent a fall and your ankle takes the brunt of the hit.
 An ankle brace prevents hyperextension and helps stabilize and limit the movement of an already injured ankle.
 See our Dirt Bike Ankle Braces page for all available options.

 The key to enjoying the sport of motocross is preparedness.
-Arming yourself with appropriate motocross protective gear can be the difference between a bruise and a life altering injury.
+Arming yourself with appropriate protective gear while riding can be the difference between a bruise and a life altering injury.
 Like any high impact sport, the proper protective gear is crucial to a lifetime of enjoyment.